everaccountable/easy_prefs/README.md

 - **get_preferences_file_path():**
   Returns the full path of the preferences file as a string, useful for debugging.

+- **load_default():**
+  Creates a preferences instance with default values without reading from storage.
+This method bypasses the single-instance constraint and is useful when you want to create a new preferences file with defaults.

 ### Customizable Storage Keys